 have earned at least a B in the chosen or a related course;

-be available at least seven hours per week, with a flexible schedule.
-(Your work time is usually scheduled during, before and/or after the chosen class.)
+be able to work at least seven hours per week, with a flexible schedule.
+(Your work time is usually scheduled during, before and/or after the chosen class, which you may be asked to attend in full.)